UX Design & Product Case Studies

 - Role: Product designer responsible for redesigning the library.

-- Process: Reviewed user feedback, collaborated with product and engineering, iterated from wireframes to tested high-fidelity designs.
-Also, since GoReact is a progressive web application (PWA), all designs took into account desktop and mobile views.
+- Process: Reviewed user feedback, collaborated with product and engineering, and iterated from wireframes to tested high-fidelity designs.
+Also, since GoReact is a progressive web application (PWA), all designs were optimized for both desktop and mobile views.

 - Outcome: A centralized, powerful library that supports easy organization, reuse, sharing, and cross-account content management.